 The City routinely notifies public service agencies directly via email to local non-profit collaborations (Placer Collaborative Network and Placer Consortium on Homelessness) regarding all local funding opportunities.
 These groups were also contacted throughout preparation of the Regional Analysis of Impediments for input.
 These organizations primarily serve minorities, non-English speaking persons and persons with disabilities.
+Staff encourages the agencies to share Draft documents and notices of public hearing opportunities with their clients and other organizations who may be interested in both funding and Housing related activities and topics. \$\pm\$The City participated in \$\frac{1}{2}\$ well as local public workshops and outreach conducted during \$\frac{1}{2}\$ the Regional Al process as well.
+These organizations primarily serve minorities, non-English speaking persons and persons with disabilities.
 Staff encourages the agencies to share Draft documents and notices of public hearing opportunities with their clients and other organizations who may be interested in both funding and Housing related activities and topics.
-The City participated in local public workshops and outreach conducted during the Regional AI process as well.

-The City has also recently prepared outreach material to groups specializing in services to the developmentally disabled highlighting housing and services available in Placer County and Rocklin.
+The City ishas also in the process of recently prepareding outreach material to groups specializing in services to the developmentally disabled highlighting housing and services available in Placer County and Rocklin.